All Episodes

 Up next was Judy Woodruff.

-She at the time was the White House correspondent for NBC News, which means that she was uh very, very tight with the Carter administration people.
+She at the time was the White House correspondent for NBC News, which means that she was very, very tight with the Carter administration people.

-The only way to describe the mood here at the White House, John, is is just to say that it's very sad.
+The only way to describe the mood here at the White House, John, is just to say that it's very sad.

-See, they can't, even though Reagan is in the middle winning a landslide here, it's all still from the perspective of Jimmy Carter, and how sad that it is.
+See, they can't, even though Reagan is winning a landslide here, it's all still from the perspective of Jimmy Carter.

-Uh the miracle story of Jimmy Carter, the unknown Georgia peanut farmer governor, finally made it to the White House just about to end.
+The miracle story of Jimmy Carter, the unknown Georgia peanut farmer governor, finally made it to the White House.

-Up next, Tom Brokaw, NBC election night coverage, 1980.
+Up next, Tom Brokaw, NBC election night coverage 1980.

 John, there's been a lot of talk in the course of this election that someone may win an electoral victory, but not the popular vote here tonight.